department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 ## What are Disability Benefits Questionnaires (DBQs) and why might I need them?

-If you are disabled as a result of your military service, you are entitled to disability compensation pay.
+If you're disabled as a result of your military service, you're entitled to disability compensation pay.
 The first step in determining your monthly disability compensation is to have a health care provider fill out one or more of our disability questionnaires.
 Then they or you submit the forms to us.
 See the [full list of condition-related questionnaires](https://www.benefits.va.gov/COMPENSATION/dbq_ListByDBQFormName.asp).